Consular Report of Death of a U.S. Citizen Abroad

 Obtaining Copies of the Report of Death

-- A Consular Officer will send the family up to 20 certified copies at the time of death at no fee.
+- A Consular Officer will send the deceased’s legal representative up to 20 certified copies at the time of death, at no fee.

 - Additional copies can be obtained by contacting: